Original Air Date: December 25, 1959

 -Rod Serling

 A curious old man named “Pedott” (played by Ernest Truex) has the uncanny ability to offer people exactly what they need (not necessarily what they want).
-The implication is that Pedott possesses clairvoyance.
-He demonstrates his ability in a cafe by offering a vial of cleaner to a woman, and he delivers a former Chicago Cub’s pitcher a bus ticket to Scranton, Pennsylvania.
-When the phone rings, a minor league coaching job is offered to the pitcher in Pennsylvania, but before he leaves he suddenly realizes he has a stain on his suit coat.
-The woman with the vial helps him clean his shirt and they depart together.
-Their needs have been met thanks to Pedott.
+The implication is that Pedott possesses the power of clairvoyance.
+He subtly performs his ability in a cafe by offering a vial of cleaner solution to a woman, and he gifts a former Chicago Cub’s pitcher named “Lefty” a bus ticket to Scranton, Pennsylvania.
+It seems strange at first, but then when the phone rings in the bar for Lefty, he is surprisingly offered a minor league coaching job in Pennsylvania, but before he leaves he suddenly realizes his suit coat has a stain.
+The woman with the vial of cleaning solution offers to help him clean his coat and they depart together.
+Amazingly, both of their needs have been met thanks to Pedott.

-Meanwhile a shady man at the bar has been watching the situation unfold.
-His name is Fred Renard (played by Steve Cochran), and he follows Pedott outside demanding to be given what he needs.
-Pedott hands him a pair of scissors which he later finds useful when his scarf is caught in an elevator, very nearly killing him by strangulation.
+But while this whole bar scene tableaux unfolds, a shady man at the bar has been watching the situation.
+His name is Fred Renard (played by Steve Cochran), and he follows Pedott outside the bar demanding to be given what he needs.
+In a quiet moment of fear, Pedott hands Renard a pair of scissors which he later finds useful when his scarf is caught in an elevator, very nearly killing him by strangulation.

-After surviving the event in the elevator, ever the exploiter, Fred once again tracks down the gentle Pedott and threatens him unless he plays into Fred’s schemes.
-Fred is a down-on-his luck guy who has been struggling all his life and he wants some security for the future.
-As he grows increasingly belligerent, Pedott hands him a pair of shoes while cautiously backing away.
-The shoes cause Fred to slip in front of an oncoming car and he dies upon collision.
-In a world where Pedott may be killed, perhaps death is what he truly needed.
+After surviving the event in the elevator, ever the exploiter, Fred Renard once again tracks down the gentle Pedott to his apartment and threatens him unless he plays into a new business partnership scheme.
+Renard explains he is a down-on-his luck guy (“born under a lousy zodiac or something”) who has been struggling all his life and he wants some security for the future.
+As he grows increasingly belligerent, Pedott gives him a leaky fountain pen which drops ink on a newspaper report for an upcoming horse race (he wins $240 on the race).
+But when the fountain pen stops working, Renard confronts Pedott who informs him that “the things you need, you only need once.”
+Pedott tells Renard that he cannot give him what he needs most: “Serenity, peace of mind, humor, the ability to laugh at one’s self.”
+And as Renard grows increasingly persistent, Pedott relents and hands him a pair of shoes while cautiously backing away.
+The shoes cause Fred to slip on the rainy street in front of an oncoming car and he dies upon collision.
+In a world where Pedott may be killed, perhaps death is what a man like Fred truly needed.

 “Street scene.
 Night.
 Traffic accident.
 Victim named Fred Renard.
 Gentleman with a sour face to whom contentment came with difficulty.
 Fred Renard, who took all that was needed, in the Twilight Zone.”